Hong Kong: Joshua Wong pleads guilty in protest at trial | DW | 23.11.2020

 "But I am persuaded that neither prison bars, nor election bans, nor any other arbitrary powers would stop us from activism.
 What we are doing now is to explain the value of freedom to the world," Wong added.

-All three are being prosecuted over a protest that took place outside Hong Kong’s police headquarters last summer when pro-democracy rallies rocked the city for seven consecutive months, often resulting in violence.
+All three are being prosecuted over a protest that took place outside Hong Kong’s police headquarters in June 2019 when pro-democracy rallies rocked the city for seven consecutive months, often resulting in violence.

 The demonstrations were triggered by the introduction of the Fugitive Offenders amendment bill by the Hong Kong government.
 Protests have abated since China introduced a controversial national security law in June.